How to Play Pidro

-The Objective: The goal of Pidro is to score points through two main phases: a) Bidding: Compete against other players to choose the most valuable suit. b) Playing: Work together with your teammate to fulfill your bid or cause the opponents to fail theirs, which results in a penalty.
+The goal of Pidro is to score points through two main phases: - Bidding: Compete against other players to choose the most valuable suit. - Playing: Work together with your teammate to fulfill your bid or cause the opponents to fail theirs, which results in a penalty.

 Card ranking in the suit: A, K, Q, J, 10, 9, 8, 7, 6, Right 5, Wrong 5, 4, 3, 2

 The "Right 5" is the 5 of the same suit as the played suit, while the "Wrong 5" is the 5 of the other suit of the same color.
 The Right 5 can take the Wrong 5.

 Each suit has 14 points, distributed as follows: